MP Estate Planning UK

 ResponsibilityDescriptionKey Activities

-DistributionDistributing assets to beneficiariesInterpreting trust deeds, making distributions, ensuring compliance
+DistributionDistributing assets to beneficiariesInterpreting trust deed and letter of wishes, exercising discretion, ensuring tax compliance on exits

 Types of Trustees in the UK

 When setting up a trust in the UK, it’s essential to understand the different types of trustees available.
-Trustees can be individuals, independent businesses, or large financial institutions, each offering unique benefits and drawbacks.
+Trustees can be individuals, specialist professionals, or corporate bodies, each offering different benefits and considerations.
+A trust requires a minimum of two trustees, and up to four trustees can be named on a property title at the Land Registry.

 Individual Trustees